Posted: May 5, 2014 in Laogai News

-Do your students know that Chairman Mao was responsible for more than 5 times the death toll (via executions, policy induced famine, torture, war, nuclear testing, political purging, etc…) that Adolf Hitler is associated with?
-Do your students know that the China is by far the most populous country in the world?
-Can your students explain the extreme cultural differences between Tibetan Chinese, Uyghur Chinese, and Han Chinese people?
-Chances are that your textbook does not adequately cover the turbulent history of arguably the soon-to-be most influential country in the world.
+Do your students know that Chairman Mao was responsible for more than five times the death toll (via executions, policy induced famine, torture, war, nuclear testing, political purging, etc…) that Adolf Hitler is associated with?
+Can your students explain the cultural differences between Tibetan Chinese, Uyghur Chinese, and Han Chinese people?
+Chances are that your textbook does not adequately cover the turbulent history of the soon-to-be world’s largest economy.

 1734 20th St. NW